Carbon Monoxide Detector NYC Guide for Homes

 • Hard-wired networked: Interconnected alarms through signal wire; suits multi-family retrofits where simultaneous warning is critical.

-CountBricks analytics show a 37 percent reduction in emergency service calls for homes upgraded to smart CO detectors.
-Our platform can model long-term savings by pairing detector data with boiler maintenance schedules—convincing even budget-tight co-op boards to approve the spend.
+Analytics show a 37 percent reduction in emergency service calls for homes upgraded to smart CO detectors.
+The platform can model long-term savings by pairing detector data with boiler maintenance schedules.

 • Installing too close to kitchens: Steam can trigger nuisance alarms—mount at least 10 feet away.